Acronyms

 - Advantages

-- The main advantage of a network meta-analysis is that it provides a way to compare the effects of therapies that have not been evaluated in head-to-head trials
+- The main advantage of a network meta-analysis is the ability to compare therapies that have not been evaluated in head-to-head trials

 - Disadvantages

-- A network meta-analysis carries all the same disadvantages of a typical meta-analysis along with an additional layer of error and uncertainty that comes with making indirect comparisons [13]
+- A network meta-analysis has all the same disadvantages as a standard meta-analysis, along with an additional layer of error and uncertainty that comes with making indirect comparisons [13]

 - Overview